jurisdiction guides

 Building permit timelines & delays, by jurisdiction

-Data-backed guides to how long building permits actually take in major U.S. jurisdictions — sourced from official government performance reports, with every figure cited.
+Data-backed guides to how long building permits actually take in major U.S. jurisdictions, sourced from official government performance reports, with every figure cited.
 We're expanding city coverage over time.

 last reviewed June 2026

-jurisdictions covered
+jurisdictions analyzed

 states represented